 Private-use rights, not criminal prohibitions

-The Phakisa resolved to reinforce a 2019 directive that instructs SAPS members to respect private-use rights, and to ensure the least intrusive measures are used when securing an accused’s court attendance.
+The Phakisa resolved to reinforce a 2019 directive to SAPS members to respect the private-use rights, and to ensure the least intrusive measures are used when securing an accused’s court attendance.
 Apparently, representatives of the Justice Department and the SAPS admitted at the Phakisa that SAPS officials continue to conduct unlawful and abusive Cannabis arrests, and resolved to issue a new directive, with serious liability implications for non-compliant officers, by Friday 30 June 2023.

-An adapted, decidedly human-rights-focused SAPS directive is desperately required.
+An updated, decidedly human-rights-focused SAPS directive is desperately required.
 Disappointingly, at the time of writing, no such directive could be sourced.
 As we eagerly await its publication, we do question how and whether SAPS officials will be held accountable in terms of properly established reporting channels and legal processes.
 While the new/updated directive is in place, how will the SAPS treat Private Cannabis Clubs established for the bona fide exercise by their members of their private-use rights?
 How might this (or the removal of Cannabis from the Drugs Act) impact the pending appeal of the 2022 High Court Judgment, which ruled that the model of Private Cannabis Club in casu constitutes the crime of dealing in Cannabis?

 The Cannabis for Private Purposes Bill (Bill) was originally intended as Parliament’s attempt to give effect to the private-use rights.
 Since its introduction in the National Assembly in 2020, civil society has decried the Bill’s perpetuation of state invasion and continued criminalisation of the Cannabis community and promised to attack its constitutionality in toto if enacted.
 Since then, the Bill has broadened in scope, incoherently retrojecting clauses for the commercialisation of the so-called ‘Hemp’ and the adult-use sectors, and Traditional Use, for instance.
 While the Bill’s scrapping was seriously considered, the Phakisa decided to send the Bill back to the drawing board for realignment with the Privacy Judgment, that the ‘Hemp’ and Traditional Use clauses will be removed with hopeful hints that the SAPS will have no invasive ‘plant-counting’ powers.